Practical 6: Numeric Data

 Done.

-Feather is an alternative format (gradually being replaced by parquet, which is more widely supported) for data interchange between R and Python: it’s fast, it preserves data types, it’s compressed, and it will avoid the kinds of the problems that come up when you move to/from CSV as a default.
+We’ll shortly begin to look at the parquet file format because it’s fast, it preserves data types, it’s compressed, and it will avoid the kinds of the problems that come up when you move to/from CSV as a default; however, for now let’s keep working with what we understand.

 Selection using Criteria

-So far we’ve been taking primarily a row and column view of the data, now we want to think about selecting ranges from within the data set…
+So far we’ve been taking primarily a row and column view of the data, now we want to think more formally about selecting ranges from within the data set…

 Selecting using Data Types